Rainbow-Dreamer/sf2_loader/README.md

-### Export sound modules
+### Export instruments

-You can export sound modules of a specified instrument of the loaded soundfont files using `export_sound_modules` function of the sf2 loader.
+You can export instruments of a specified instrument of the loaded soundfont files using `export_instruments` function of the sf2 loader.

 You can specify the pitch range of the notes, the default is from A0 to C8, which is the most common 88 keys on the piano.